youknowriad/dropit/readme.txt

 = Features =

- - One click image inserts from unsplash.com
+ - One click image inserts from unsplash.com or Giphy.com
  - One click image uploads from unsplash.com
- - Search available photos
+ - Search available photos/gifs
- - The same on Giphy.com
  - More sources to come...

 = How can I contribute? =